Close Banner

 Best Days to Attend

 Since most nights are likely to sell out, the crowds may be consistent.
 Generally, the earlier you go in the season, the lower the ticket price (the same goes for any dates after Halloween if they get added later).
 Sunday, Wednesday and Thursday nights are usually the least expensive and least crowded, and Saturdays tend to be the priciest (especially Halloween weekend) and most crowded, followed by Fridays.
 Halloween Horror Nights Hollywood may add more dates as the season progresses, so those new dates may make for a less-crowded night to visit.
-Most of the days do eventually sell out.
+Most nights do eventually sell out.
 Saturdays might be the easiest day to attend for people who work Monday through Friday, but Saturday costs more.

 We usually attend opening night, which is a Thursday, and it is noticeably less crowded than dates later in the season.
 It is also much hotter than dates later in the season, so keep that in mind.
 (Want more deets on the best times to visit Universal Studios Hollywood?
 Jump here!)

-Your Screamin' Guide to Halloween Horror Nights Hollywood 2024 - front entrance
+Halloween Horror Nights Hollywood 2026 - Scareactor

 Halloween Horror Nights is a separate ticket from regular park admission.
 Universal Studios Hollywood also sells a Halloween Horror Nights Universal Express Pass (formerly called Front of Line Pass).
 The HHN Universal Express Pass is good for one-time Express access for each house and ride.
 It also includes priority seating for the live events.